Symphogear: Video games

 Characters from Symphogear appear in Super Heroine Chronicle, a role-playing game developed by Namco Bandai Games for PlayStation 3 and PlayStation Vita and released in Japan on February 6, 2014.

-A smartphone game, Senki Zesshō Symphogear XD Unlimited, developed by Bushiroad, was released on June 26, 2017.
-An English version of the smartphone game was released by Pokelabo Games on February 14, 2020.
+A smartphone game, Senki Zesshō Symphogear XD Unlimited, developed by Bushiroad, was released in Japan on June 26, 2017.
+An English version of the smartphone game was released by Pokelabo on February 14, 2020.
 However, quite possibly due to mismanagement and the likely lack of a large playerbase needed to maintain the game in the long run, the English version was shut down on July 31 of the same year, with all information about it purged from all official sites.
+The Japanese version of the game ended service on January 31, 2024.

 Reception

+Critical response

+The first season of Symphogear received generally positive reviews from critics, who praised the show's delivery of extravagant battle scenes and melodrama, but objected to the lack of originality in the narrative.
+While recognzing shortcomings in the production value of the original season, Ryan Thomson of SakugaBlog highlighted a steady increase in animation quality across subsequent seasons, culminating in the "conceptually exciting" and well-executed action sequences of Symphogear XV.

+Awards

-In the 2019 Anime UK News Readers' Choice Awards, Symphogear XV won the category for "Best TV Anime".
+In the 2019 Anime UK News Readers' Choice Awards, Symphogear XV won the category for Best TV Anime.
 Symphogear won the category for "Most Wanted Anime License", and was runner-up for the category of "Most Wanted Manga License".
 Hibiki and Miku were runner-up for the category of "Best Couple".